darkawesome/blog/content/blog/HDD-Corruption.md

 draft: false
 ---

-A recent look at dmesg drove me to find a HDD corruption
+A recent look at dmesg drove me to find ext4/io errors
 <!--more-->

+I decided to give a write up of a problem here rather than update the ticketing system with what is going on and how I fixed it.
+I think this will serve as a good basis of how my brain works and somewhere to start from if you were to have similar problems.

 Went to bring up a compose stack today and got hit with the classic: